tlavette/cmpe283assignment/README.md

 ![image](https://github.com/tlavette/cmpe283assignment-1/assets/33330609/d5a1a331-d3a5-47f0-b5ec-9e130e61a6c6)

+The above steps were repeated for each MSR Model (modify cmpe283-1.c) and save the original MSR files renamed respectively.

 # Debugging
 The project does come with some challenges.
 The following are just a few of issues encountered and the solution utilized.